Updated 06 Mar 2025

 Since the film’s release, Lennon has appeared on numerous podcasts and been interviewed by a number of media outlets.
 While he has repeatedly claimed to have no knowledge of, or involvement in, the film’s release, he has praised the airing of it and repeated his libellous claims about Hijazi.

-Since the release of the film and aware of the possibility of his arrest for contempt of court, Lennon has spent long periods hiding in a luxury, six-bedroom, seven-bathroom mansion in south-eastern Spain worth over £1.3 million.
-He has flown over a series of friends and fellow far-right activists to keep him company during his self-imposed exile.
+Aware of the possibility of his arrest for contempt of court, Lennon spent long periods hiding in a luxury mansion in south-eastern Spain worth over £1.3 million.
+He flew over a series of friends and fellow far-right activists to keep him company during his self-imposed exile.
 He also launched a new podcast series that has failed to gain any real traction.

 Tommy Robinson and Gavin Mcinnes